Skip to Content

 and call your health professional if you are not sure you are doing them

-correctly or if you have any pain.
+correctly.
+Also call if you have any pain.
 Any discomfort you feel during exercise should not last more than 2 hours after you finish.
-And pain should not wake you up at night.

 Clicking and popping during